Vertex Ramsey properties of randomly perturbed graphs: Proof of the perturbed threshold

 Otherwise, in the latter case, we have increased the size of our red clique.
 We then update the vector $\vec{r}$ and the corresponding partition of $H$, return to the first part $V_1$, and resume the process.
 Since this increases the size of our red clique, we will have built a red $K_r$ if this latter case occurs $r$ times.

 There are still technicalities that need to be dealt with --- for instance, to ensure we can combine the monochromatic structures we find, we will need to restrict ourselves to the common neighbourhoods of the parts we have already found.
-This further requires us to only consider subgraphs with ``many" common neighbours in all other parts, which is why we need the more robust $1$-statement of Theorem~\ref{thm:robustKreuter1}.
-In the remainder of this section, we describe this algorithm in detail and show that it successfully returns one of the desired monochromatic subgraphs.
+This further requires us to only consider subgraphs with many common neighbours in all other parts, which is why we need the more robust $1$-statement of Theorem~\ref{thm:robustKreuter1}.
+In the following subsection, we provide the formal details of this algorithm and use the tools we have collected to prove that it runs successfully.